 How long do flat roofs last?

 A flat roof will usually have a warranty of between 10 and 20 years, but if they are properly installed by professionals and then maintained effectively they can last for 25 years.
-If your flat roof is made with EPDM then the rubber has a life expectancy of up to 50 years, and in some cases can last longer.
+If it is made with EPDM then the rubber has a life expectancy of up to 50 years, and in some cases can last longer.

 How often should you seal a flat roof?

-Regular maintenance will be key to ensure your flat roof does not leak and will last.
+Regular maintenance will be key to ensure it does not leak and will last.
 You could hire professionals but it is also possible to buy flat roof coat seal from DIY stores to do this work yourself.
-The roof will need repairing when there is an issue and resealing.
+It will need repairing when there is an issue and resealing.

-How often you’ll need to seal a flat roof depends on a number of factors including how exposed to the elements the roof is, whether it is south facing, and what type of sealant you used previously.
-Typically most flat roofs should only need resealing every 5 years or so.
+How often you’ll need to seal a flat roof depends on a number of factors including how exposed to the elements it is, whether it is south facing, and what type of sealant you used previously.
+Typically most should only need resealing every 5 years or so.

 Does moss damage a flat roof?

 The short answer is yes, moss can damage a flat roof.
-Indeed, any unwanted vegetation or growth will highlight that water is being held on the roof to enable moss to grow and it will, ultimately, lead to the roof leaking.
-You also need to appreciate that moss will increase the weight on the roof and could lead to sagging joists and split the roof covering.
+Indeed, any unwanted vegetation or growth will highlight that water is being held on the roof to enable moss to grow and it will, ultimately, lead to leaks.
+You also need to appreciate that moss will increase the weight and could lead to sagging joists and split the covering.

 Can flat roofs be repaired?

 Yes.
 There may be a range of issues from the simple replacement of the felt, though, if there are problems with the joint joists or membrane, then it may lead to a bigger job or a complete flat roof replacement.